 Based on our experience, research, and cost, the BlueDriver Bluetooth Scanner is the best OBD2 scanner for Ford.

 The Launch Creader ( also known as VII+, CRP123) scanners have been around for a long time.
 You have several options, including the Creader VII CRP 123 or VIII CRP129.
 Both of these models allow you to diagnose Ford vehicles.

 More specifically, this scanner will allow you to access (read & erase) the engine, transmission, SRS/Airbag, and ABS systems.
 The scanner is easy to use, even for those new to DIY car diagnostics.
 The Launch Creader is a great scanner, but doesn’t expect to do any programming with this scanner or any other scanner in the same price range.

 The Autel Maxisys is the perfect diagnostic scanner for DIYers and independent Ford auto mechanics.

 The Autel Maxisys is the most advanced scanner in this list that offers similar capabilities to the Ford dealerships’ diagnostic scanner.
 You will be able to diagnose all modules on Ford vehicles.
-This scanner is quite frequently used at car repair shops due to its ability to troubleshoot all systems, offer bi-directional communication, and affordability.
+This scanner is frequently used at car repair shops due to its ability to troubleshoot all systems, offer bi-directional communication, and affordability.

 It is easy to use and does not require a laptop, training by Ford, or IDS software.
 Autel Maxisys can read, erase, program, initiate, activate sensors, and do many more.

 It’s more expensive than the rest of the scanners on this list, but if you are looking for an alternative to the Ford dealer scanner, the Autel Maxisys is the best choice.
-For those on a tight budget who don’t need bi-direction capabilities, check out Autel MaxiCOM.
+For those on a tight budget who don’t need bi-directional capabilities, check out Autel MaxiCOM.

 5. INNOVA 3150